cheuktingli/psitip/README.rst

         <= emin(H(X),H(Y))).check_getaux()

   returns :code:`[[(U, X)], [(U, X+Y)], [(U, Y)]]`.

+ - The function :code:`check_getaux_dict` returns the results as a :code:`dict`.
+The function :code:`check_getaux_array` returns the results as a :code:`CompArray`.
+These two methods should only be used on simple implications (without union, negation and maximization/minimization quantities).

 - The **meet** or **Gács-Körner common part** [Gács-Körner 1973] between X and Y is denoted as :code:`meet(X, Y)` (a :code:`Comp` object).